 HOLIDAY BOX: The USO brings a touch of home to troops stationed overseas with the Holiday Box program.
 USO Holiday Boxes include decorations, snacks, DVDs and games to help men and women serving in remote corners of the world celebrate American holidays.
-50 USO Holiday Boxes were shipped to troops to help them celebrate the summer patriotic months from July 4th through Labor Day.
+50 USO Holiday Boxes were shipped to troops to help them celebrate the summer patriotic months from July 4th through Labor Day and this fall the USO will ship holiday boxes with decorations, snacks and DVDs to help deployed troops celebrate Halloween and Thanksgiving.

 PRO VS. GI JOE: In partnership with the nonprofit organization Pro vs. GI Joe, deployed troops compete against professional athletes in intense video game competitions.
 Family and friends of the participating troops are asked to join the professional athletes stateside to meet the pros, watch their loved ones compete, and talk with them via webcam.
 The impact of Pro vs. GI Joe events is felt on both sidesfamilies have the opportunity to connect and troops are provided a break from life in a war zone.
+This fall, NFL teams will engage with troops in nearly a dozen events scheduled throughout the country.

 ENTERTAINMENT ACTIVITIES: The USO is probably best known for entertainment tours that bring celebrities and performers who donate their time and talents to visit our troops and families wherever they serve.
-As of May 2013, the USO deployed 65 celebrity entertainers on 36 tours to 18 countries and 11 states, entertaining 87,535 troops and military families.
-Nine of these tours were to a combat zone.
-Entertainers who recently participated in morale boosting USO activities and tours include Will and Jaden Smith, and DJ Jazzy Jeff at a sneak peak premiere of "After Earth," country music superstar Toby Keith on his 11th USO tour, Host of "America's Got Talent" Nick Cannon, hard rock band Drowning Pool, cast members of "Private Practice," "Sons of Anarchy", "Clone Wars" and the video game "Call of Duty: Black Ops 2", NFL Players Champ Bailey and JJ Watt, MLB pitchers Randy Johnson and Curt Schilling, NASCAR drivers Ricky Stenhouse Jr. and Daniel Suarez, and Denver Broncos QB Peyton Manning, who accompanied Vice Chairman of the Joint Chiefs of Staff Admiral Winnefeld on his 2nd USO Spring Troop visit along with the Dallas Cowboy Cheerleaders on their 76th USO Tour.
+As of August 2013, the USO deployed 82 celebrity entertainers on 63 tours to 19 countries and 15 states, entertaining 164,137 troops and military families.
+Eleven of these tours were to a combat zone.
+Entertainers who recently participated in morale boosting USO activities and tours include fun., the Grammy Award-winning indie pop band performed at the fifth annual "Salute to the Military" show at the White House hosted by President and Mrs. Obama, Will and Jaden Smith and DJ Jazzy Jeff at a sneak peak premiere of "After Earth," R&B songstress Keyshia Cole, country music superstar Toby Keith on his 11th USO tour, the Dallas Cowboy Cheerleaders on the 76th USO Tour, Gary Sinise and the Lt.
+Dan Band on their 60th USO Tour, Host of "America's Got Talent" Nick Cannon, hard rock band Drowning Pool, NFL Players Peyton Manning, Champ Bailey and JJ Watt, MLB pitchers Randy Johnson and Curt Schilling.
+NASCAR drivers Rickey Stenhouse Jr. and Daniel Suarez and Daily Show writers and guest host John Oliver.